6 min read

-Our recommended approach to encrypting SAP data at rest is as follows:
+Our recommended approach to encrypting your SAP data at rest is as follows:

-- SAP Database servers - leverage native encryption technology offered by the DBMS provider to secure your data and log files and to ensure the backups are also encrypted.
+- SAP Database servers – leverage Transparent Data Encryption offered by the DBMS provider to secure your data and log files and to ensure the backups are also encrypted.

 Hardening the operating system